LT-IntroToAI-SY2324/intro-to-python-cambautista/a1_writeup.md

 1. What is your initial thoughts about the python programming language?

+Before being taught some of the basics during class, I was intimidated because I had only used Java Script.
+Now, I enjoy it.
+It seems to be more efficient as you don't need to add semicolons or write out/define as much.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?